 Avola is famous for the production of high quality almonds used for Sicilian sweets.

-The most suggestive attractions to visit in Avola are churchues and squares, the fishing village with its ancient abandoned tonnara, the small and pretty theater, the almond museum and the beautiful and well-equipped sandy beach where there is also a romantic roundabout overlooking the sea.
+The most suggestive attractions to visit in Avola are churches and squares, the fishing village with its ancient abandoned tuna fishery, the small and pretty theater, the almond museum and the beautiful and well-equipped sandy beach where there is also a romantic roundabout overlooking the sea.